 We spoke with Redfern Legal Centre’s Samantha Lee to get the info you need.

-There's been a massive increase in the number of police strip searches over the past decade.
+The revelations follow data released earlier this year that pointed to a massive increase in the number of police strip searches more generally over the past decade.

 If you're caught up in this situation, it's important to know your rights.